 By replacing the peanuts in brittle with popcorn you’re cutting out a lot of calories and fat from any brittle recipe.
 However, thanks to the crunchiness of popcorn you won’t sacrifice any of that satisfying crack and crunch.
 Obviously brittle is still made with a LOT of sugar, but you might try a batch using something like Stevia and see how it comes out.
-Best part, it’s great for friends and family that have nut allergies!
+The best part, it’s great for friends and family that have nut allergies!

 This recipe breaks down how you can make your own pudding and pomegranate compote for a true parfait, but you can always just grab a carton of your favorite vanilla yogurt (my personal favorite is the Greek yogurt Cabot Creamery makes) and a few plump pomegranates and you’ve got the makings of a guilt-free dessert.
 Add a sprig of mint for extra holiday cheer.